TongLing916/tongling916.github.io/_posts/2020-3-6-Feature.md

 This paper presents a self-supervised framework for training interest point detectors and descriptors suitable for a large number of multiple-view geometry problems in computer vision.
 As opposed to patch-based neural networks, our fully-convolutional model operates on full-sized images and jointly computes pixel-level interest point locations and associated descriptors in one forward pass.
 We introduce Homographic Adaptation, a multi-scale, multihomography approach for boosting interest point detection repeatability and performing cross-domain adaptation (e.g., synthetic-to-real).
 Our model, when trained on the MS-COCO generic image dataset using Homographic Adaptation, is able to repeatedly detect a much richer set of interest points than the initial pre-adapted deep model and any other traditional corner detector.
 The final system gives rise to state-of-the-art homography estimation results on HPatches when compared to LIFT, SIFT and ORB.

+#### Introduction

+- Joint regression of keypoint location and descriptors
+- Trained on synthetic images and refined on homographies of real images
+- Detector less accurate than SIFT, but descriptor shown to outperform SIFT

 ### Literature

 [^Burns86]: J.B.
 Burns, A.R.
 Hanson, and E.M.
 Riseman, “Extracting Straight Lines,” IEEE Trans.
 Pattern Analysis and Machine Intelligence, vol. 8, no. 4, pp. 425 -455, July 1986.